 For the sweet potatoes:

-- 1/3 cup honey or pure maple syrup
+- ¼ cup honey, or pure maple syrup or brown sugar

 - 1 large egg